lvermelle/ROS/ROS Tutorials.txt/3- Test Connection and firsts moves.md

 If you have more problems, refer to this website: http://learn.turtlebot.com/2015/02/01/8/

-On client, open a new termianl and run this to view the image data:
+On client, open a new terminal and run this to view the image data:

 	$ rosrun image_view image_view image:=/camera/rgb/image_color
 or